GASCUK/OpenStreetMap-ArcGIS-docs/README.md

 ###Contributing to the Documentation

-**Submit a Pull Request** - If you would like to contribute to the CMV documents, pull requests are welcome.
+**Submit a Pull Request** - If you would like to contribute to the OpenStreetMap-ArcGIS documents, pull requests are welcome.

 1. Fork this repository.
 2. Clone it to your local machine git clone /path/to/your/repository.